1972 New York Mets season

 The 1972 New York Mets season was the 11th regular season for the Mets, who played home games at Shea Stadium.
 Led by manager Yogi Berra, the team had an 83–73 record and finished in third place in the National League East, thirteen and a half games behind the first place Pittsburgh Pirates.
+Despite their winning record, the Mets were outscored 578–528 on the season, a run differential of −50; their Pythagorean expectation, based on that differential, was a 72–84 record.

 Offseason

 Death of Gil Hodges/Appointment of Yogi Berra

 On April 2, 1972, manager Gil Hodges and coaches Rube Walker, Joe Pignatano and Eddie Yost, were returning to their motel in West Palm Beach, Florida after a round of golf when Hodges suddenly collapsed and died from a heart attack, two days short of his forty-eighth birthday.
 The Mets wore a black armband on the left sleeves of their uniform jerseys during the 1972 season in honor of Hodges.
 On April 6, Yogi Berra was introduced as the Mets' new manager.